From Parents of Dyslexic Children

-“After only 1-2 months working of PATH neurotraining, a remarkable difference was noticed in Kyle’s ability to read.
+“A remarkable difference was noticed in Kyle’s ability to read after only 1-2 months doing PATH neurotraining.
 With PATH therapy, Kyle has not only improved his spelling and writing skills, but we also have seen a dramatic improvement in his willingness to pick up a book, and understand what he has read.”

 Kerrie Vargas, Oak View, CA

 “It is so nice to see Darcy go into another room and sit down with a book, and enjoy reading.
 Before she started the therapy with you, her frustration with reading and all her schoolwork was overwhelming and she constantly needed help to complete her homework.
 The most heart wrenching moment for me was when she told me she was stupid.
 I want you to know that after two months of visual exercise training with you, she has earned all A’s and one B, and now she knows she is very bright, like her twin sister who has not had any problems reading.
 What I’ve noticed the most about her improvement in reading is the ease with which she is now able to read the words on the page, and as a result is developing a better understanding of what she is reading.
 Darcy has also noticed that learning math is now much easier.
 It seems like her memory is better.
 Her teacher has noticed that she has no problem with memorizing and understanding, whereas last year [in 4th grade] this was a big problem especially memorizing fractions.
 I want to thank you so much for all of your time and energy in helping Darcy learn to read more easily.”